Kensington Consulting's Candidate of the Week - Applications Engineer

 Kensington Additive News - Episode 7 - 11/01/19

-Aubert & Duval, mettalurgy specialist and leading high performance steele, titanium and aluminuim company have now partnered with plasma manufacturing expert, PyroGenesis.
+Aubert & Duval, metallurgy specialist and leading high performance steels, titanium and aluminium company have now partnered with plasma manufacturing expert, PyroGenesis.
 Aubert & Duval will now exclusively distribute PyroGenesis' titanium powders within the European market, read more.

 Metal additive manufacturing technology company, Velo3D have now partnered with Conneticut's Praxair Surface Technologies, Inc., in order to qualify and develop process parameters for their materials, read more.

 Preston-based company, Lancashire 3D have now opened their first facility where they will produce prototypes and end-use components using material extrusion and VAT photopolymerisation processes.
 The company hosts 35 machines, which they can use for 3D printing capacity to fulfil prototyping requests, read more.